automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Pinacosaurus.md

 # Pinacosaurus
-## Description: Did this ankylosaur roam central Asia in herds?
+## Did this ankylosaur roam central Asia in herds?